maus-me/woopEssentials/README.md

     // Discord GuildID to link all discord features to "GuildId": 0,

-    // discord channel where admin logs go to, only works if influxdb is setup as well
+    // discord channel where admin logs go to
     // if set to 0 it will be disabled "AdminLogChannelId": 0,
     // privileges of commands that will trigger a log in the admin log for discord